Survey Results - Trainee feedback on Addleshaw Goddard

 Who we are: We are a premium international law firm with an exceptional breadth of services.
 Our reputation for outstanding quality is built upon long-term relationship investment and a deep understanding of client markets.

 What we do: We have a broad client portfolio, which is testament to the strength and expertise of our people.
 It includes financial institutions, public sector bodies, successful businesses and private individuals.
-We are a leading advisor to FTSE 100 companies and a market leader across: corporate, commercial, finance and project, real estate and litigation business divisions; specialist fields such as private capital; energy, financial services, health and life sciences, real estate, retail and consumer, and transport sectors.

 What you’ll do: As a trainee, important cases will come your way from the get-go.
 You will work on everything from multimillion-pound deals to high-profile fraud cases, employment disputes to complex technology contracts.
 Our success is intrinsically linked to yours, so we’ll always have your back and help you realise your potential.